- get (n.)

 - get (v.)

-Old English, as well as Dutch and Frisian, had the root only in compounds (e.g. begietan "to beget," see beget; forgietan "to forget," see forget).
-Vestiges of Old English cognate *gietan remain obliquely in past participle gotten and original past tense gat.
-The word and phrases built on it take up 29 columns in the OED 2nd edition.
-Related: Getting.
+Old English, as well as Dutch and Frisian, had the verb almost exclusively in compounds (such as begietan, "to beget;" forgietan "to forget").
+Vestiges of an Old English cognate *gietan remain obliquely in modern past participle gotten and original past tense gat, also Biblical begat.